percona/everest-doc/docs/release-notes/Percona Everest 0.8.0 (2024-02-21).md

 - [EVEREST-758](https://perconadev.atlassian.net/browse/EVEREST-758) - Unable to turn on monitoring

-- [EVEREST-802](https://perconadev.atlassian.net/browse/EVEREST-802) - \[UI\] Storage location for mongodb should be disabled for edit
+- [EVEREST-802](https://perconadev.atlassian.net/browse/EVEREST-802) - The storage location was enabled while editing a MongoDB database,  which caused an issue as Everest supports only one storage location for the MongoDB database.
+The issue has been resolved now.

 - [EVEREST-814](https://perconadev.atlassian.net/browse/EVEREST-814) Token is not deleted when Everest is uninstalled